 Actually, I haven’t been back to Sicily.
 Sometimes I’m a bit wary about returning to places where I’ve been really happy.
 They’re never the same the second time around.
 Sometimes they’re best left in the mind…

 Sicilian Summer is very much a love letter to Sicilian cuisine.
 What is your ultimate Sicilian meal from appetizers to dessert and why?

-I might start with some pasta puttanesca, fiery with chili and garlic, and some grilled fish to follow the lemon and capers.
+I might start with some pasta puttanesca, fiery with chilli and garlic, and some grilled fish to follow the lemon and capers.
 The dessert is a hard one, too many temptations.
 A cassata perhaps.

 Please tell us about your other travel books …

 My first book was Boxing with Shadows, an account of the two-and-a-half years I spent living and travelling in China.
-Humorous encounters with a TV crew, a snake, a drunken shoe salesman and China’s most famous rock star are interwoven with more serious observations on political campaigns and ethnic minorities, and balanced with personal reflections.
+Humorous encounters with a TV crew, a snake, a drunken shoe salesman and China’s most famous rock star are interwoven with more serious observations on political campaigns and ethnic minorities and balanced with personal reflections.

-My second travel book, Into the Never-Never, is about my and my sister Nicola’s adventures across Australia.
+My second travel book, Into the Never-Never, is about me and my sister Nicola’s adventures across Australia.
 Sicilian Summer was my third and alas so far my last, apart from contributions to anthologies.
 Too busy earning money as a journalist!

 You also have a travel blog The Thoughtful Travel Writer how are you enjoying the world of blogging?
 Do you think all writers should have a blog or are there simply too many bad blogs out there?

 There are a million travel blogs out there.
 Some may be bad, but most have their market, even if it’s only the 10 people in the blogger’s family.
 Nothing wrong with that.
 But I’m not convinced all writers should have a blog.
 It’s incredibly time-consuming for little or no monetary return.
 You just have to do it for the joy of it, and hope some readers get pleasure out of it too.